Search

 • Intense feelings of mania

-• Intense feelings of depression
+• Intense symptoms of depression

 • Increasingly fast speech patterns